Police: Cat Hoarder Arrested, Faces Multiple Charges of Animal Neglect

 Investigators say the cats were living in deplorable conditions and about six inches of animal feces covered the floor inside the home.

-Since the cats were taken into the car of the ARL, the number has expanded as several of the felines were pregnant.
+Since the cats were taken into the care of the ARL, the number has expanded as several of the felines were pregnant.
 There are now 52 total cats and kittens from the rescue.

 Leland is being held in the Polk County Jail on a bond of $8,000.